 Why Does It Happen?

 Young children are still mastering the muscle movements and coordination needed for speech.
-Some words can be hard for them to pronounce fully, so they drop parts of the word to make it easier.
+Some words can be hard for them to pronounce fully.
+They drop parts of the word to make it easier.
 As they get older and their speech develops, these patterns usually disappear.

 When Should I Be Concerned?

-Syllable reduction is a normal part of speech development for toddlers, but if it continues beyond age four, or if it’s happening frequently with other speech challenges, it may be worth checking with a speech-language pathologist.
-They can assess whether the child is simply going through a typical stage or if there may be something else, like apraxia of speech, that needs more attention.
+Syllable reduction is a normal part of speech development for toddlers.
+However, if it continues beyond age four, it may be concerning.
+Frequent occurrences with other speech challenges should also be noted.
+In these cases, it may be worth checking with a speech-language pathologist.
+They can determine if the child is experiencing a typical stage.
+Alternatively, there might be something else, like apraxia of speech, that requires more attention.

 Understanding how syllable reduction works helps you better support children in their language development and communicate with them more effectively.